Horse agistment liens factsheet

-In 2004, the Impounding of Livestock Act 1994 was changed to enable a landholder with a horse agisted on their property to create a lien over the horse to recover costs if agistment fees were not paid for 14 or more days.
+The Impounding of Livestock Act 1994 enables a landholder with a horse agisted on their property to create a lien over the horse to recover costs if agistment fees are not paid for 14 or more days.

 Q. What is agistment?

 Agistment is when a landholder allows another person's horse to be kept (agisted) on their property for a fee.

 A lien is a legal process that gives the landholder possession over an agisted horse until the money owed on it for agistment is paid.